Mirifici Logarithmorum Canonis Descriptio: Constructing the published tables

 Napier then gives instructions for reproducing his published tables, with their seven columns and coverage of each minute of arc.
 He does not compute the sines themselves, the values for which are to be filled in from an already available table.
 "Reinhold's common table of sines, or any other more exact, will supply you with these values."
 Logarithms of sines for angles from 30 degrees to 90 degrees are then computed by finding the closest number in the radical table and its logarithm and calculating the logarithm of the desired sine by linear interpolation.
 He suggests several ways for computing logarithms for sines of angles less than 30 degrees.
 For example, one can multiply a sine that is less than 0.5 by some power of two or ten to bring it into the range [0.5,1].
 After finding that logarithm in the radical table, one adds the logarithm of the power of two or ten that was used (he gives a short table), to get the required logarithm.

 Napier ends by pointing out that two of his methods for extending his table produce results with small differences.
-He proposes that others “who perchance may have plenty of pupils and computers” construct a new table with a larger scale factor of 10,000,000,000, by the same methods but using a radical table with only 35 columns, enough to cover angels from 45 to 90 degrees.
+He proposes that others “who perchance may have plenty of pupils and computers” construct a new table with a larger scale factor of 10,000,000,000, by the same methods but using a radical table with only 35 columns, enough to cover angles from 45 to 90 degrees.

 After matter

 In an appendix, Napier discusses construction of “another and better kind of logarithm” where the logarithm of one is zero and the logarithm of ten is 10,000,000,000, the index.
 This is essentially base 10 logarithms with the large scale factor.
 He discusses various ways to compute such a table and ends by describing the logarithm of 2 as the number of digits in 210,000,000, which he computes as 301029995.
 The appendix is followed by remarks Henry Briggs on Napier's concepts and base-10 logarithms.
 The next section is a 12 page essay by Napier titled “Some very remarkable propositions for the solution of spherical triangles with wonderful ease,” where he describes how to solve them without dividing them into two right triangles.
 This section is also followed by commentary from Briggs.

-The translator, Macdonald, includes some notes at this point, discussing the spelling of Napier’s name, references to delays in publishing the second volume, the development of decimal arithmetic, the error in Napiers second table and the accuracy of Napier’s method, and methods for computing base-10 logarithms.
+The translator, Macdonald, includes some notes at this point, discussing the spelling of Napier's name, references to delays in publishing the second volume, the development of decimal arithmetic, the error in Napiers second table and the accuracy of Napier's method, and methods for computing base-10 logarithms.

 The last section is a catalog by Macdonald of Napier's works in public libraries, including religious works, editions in different languages. and other books related to the work of John Napier and logarithms.